Telangana: By-poll results a challenge to KCR’s single-handed rule

 Rajender outsmarted the TRS chief by joining the BJP.
 His embracing the party in the ruling at the Centre pre-empted KCR’s move to prosecute him on corruption charges.
 In addition, the backing of BJP also helped him disarm his rival at the time of polling in terms of election management.
 Suspension of Dalit Bandhu scheme is a case in point.

-The pattern of voting apparently reflected the levels of anti-incumbency against KCR’s seven-year rule.
+The pattern of voting apparently reflected the level of anti-incumbency against KCR’s seven-year rule.
 Sivakeshav, a psephologist, who conducted an exit-poll survey at Huzurabad, said he found a considerable number of Muslims and even Christians favouring Rajender, despite BJP’s reputation as a party thriving on religious polarization.
-This happened because Rajender succeeded in building the narrative that it’s a personal fight between him and KCR and that the election has got nothing to do with the BJP’s “communal politics”.
+This happened because Rajender succeeded in building the narrative that it’s a personal fight between him and KCR and that the election has got nothing to do with the BJP’s reputation.
 Another notable fact indicating the public sentiment against the government was voting of government employees, women and youths against the TRS.
-The educated youths are restless and upset with the TRS government for its failure to fill vacancies in government departments and address the challenge of unemployment.
+The educated youths are restless and upset with the TRS government for its failure to fill vacancies in government departments and address the challenge posed by unemployment.

-Also read: In KCR’s ‘Golden Telangana’, the young are desperate for jobs

-The loss in Huzurabad may give a shot in the arm for the voices of dissent within the KCR’s party in near future.
+The loss in Huzurabad may come as a shot in the arm for the voices of dissent within the KCR’s party in near future.
 “After all, Rajender revolted against his mentor and his winning naturally means a moral loss for KCR,” said analyst Raka Sudhakar.
-The setback for the ruling party in Dubbak and Huzurabad may hopefully be a wake-up call for the KCR to set his house in order and counter the criticism that he is turning against backward classes.
-Rajendar is a third leader from the BCs who revolted against Chandrasekhar Rao after D. Srinivas and Swami Goud, former chairman of the Telangana Legislative Council.
+The setback for the ruling party in Dubbak and Huzurabad may hopefully be a wake-up call for KCR to set his house in order and counter the criticism that he is turning against backward classes.
+Rajender is a third leader from the BCs who revolted against Rao after D. Srinivas and Swami Goud, former chairman of the Telangana Legislative Council.
 While Srinivas remained with TRS, Goud joined the BJP.

+Also read: In KCR’s ‘Golden Telangana’, the young are desperate for jobs

-Critics say KCR’s son bets only on winning horses, which was evident from KTR-led campaign in Nagarjuna Sagar by-election which his party won.
+Critics say KCR’s son bets only on winning horses, which was evident from KTR-led campaign in Nagarjuna Sagar by-election which the party won.

-For records, KCR has made KTR the acting president of the party by suitably amending the party constitution at a recent plenary, enabling him to run the party like a de facto party chief.
+For records, KCR has made KTR the acting president of the party by suitably amending the party constitution at a recent plenary, enabling his son to run the party like a de facto party chief.

 “As a working president of the party, KTR ought to have spearheaded the campaign in Huzurabad.
 But he chose to play a safe game.
 After all, failure is an orphan while success has many fathers,” observed analyst Shaik Jakeer.